devietti/GmailSendLater/README.md

 ## Usage

-1. Create a draft that you would like sent.
+1. Create a draft email that you would like sent.
 2. To have that draft sent at 9am tomorrow, add a new label to the thread containing the draft named "send at 9am tomorrow".
 3. The draft will automatically be sent at 9am tomorrow by Google's servers.
 You don't have to be logged into Gmail or even have your computer on.